Question from traveller

 3. Rates are lower than for private tours, though we keep both private and group tours at very competitive rates."

-Please note that this is just our opinion based on having arranged trips to the DPRK for over 9 years and going in regularly.
+Please note that this is just our opinion based on having arranged trips to the DPRK since 2008 and going in regularly.
 We also go in frequently to explore new routes and and have one staff member go in privately to do this.

 Please go to our North Korea Tourism page for information on our departures to the DPRK.